Pediatric Nuclear Medicine

 It can take several seconds to a few days for radiotracers to travel through your child's body and accumulate in the organ or area being studied.
 As a result, imaging may be done immediately, a few hours later, or even a few days after your child receives the radioactive material.

 When it is time for the imaging to begin, your child will lie down on an examination table.
-The gamma camera will then take a series of images.
-The camera may rotate around your child or the camera will stay in one position and your child will be asked to change positions in between images.
+The gamma camera or scanner will then take a series of images.
+The camera may rotate around your child, or the camera will stay in one position and your child will be asked to change positions in between images, or the table will move your child through the scanner.
 While the camera is taking pictures, your child will need to remain still for brief periods of time.
 Actual scanning time varies from 20 minutes to several hours.
 Examinations that require longer imaging times may require sedation or general anesthesia for your child, in which case you will receive preparation instructions prior to the exam.

 During this procedure, parents are usually allowed and often encouraged to stay in the room.
 The exception to this is if the child's mother is pregnant.